Sierra Nevada traverse - Spain

 Fly into Malaga and travel to Lanjaron to spend the night.

-5 days walking the length of the Sierra Nevada on a high ridge.
+5 days walking the length of the Sierra Nevada on a series of peaks forming a high ridge.

 A full day in and around the beautiful hillside village of Mairena.